International Tiger Day also known as Global Tiger Day, is celebrated annually on July 29.

 - Habitat loss:

-Due to the increasing human population, the rate of deforestation is on the rise.
+Due to the increasing human population, deforestation is on the rise.
 Clearing the forests for many reasons such as industries, agriculture, etc, has resulted in the loss of about 93 percent of the wild cat habitats.

 - Poaching and illegal trade:

-The wild tigers are prone to the inhumane act of poaching for the production of traditional medicines.
+The wild tigers are prone to the inhumane act of poaching to produce traditional medicines.
 There is an increasing demand for tiger body parts such as skin and bone, which has increased the poaching and illegal trade of tigers.

 Diseases are also one of the major reasons for the decline of the tiger population.
 Many animals, including tigers, die due to the spread of certain epidemics such as tuberculosis, Feline Panleucopania, etc.